 - St. Patrick’s Day Street Festival – This Irish holiday is celebrated in Singapore with live performances of folk music, dance and hearty Irish fare along with lots of Guinness, of course.
 The Singapore River is dyed greened and a Harley-Davidson convoy typically leads the pack at the St. Patrick’s Day Parade, which is the largest of its kind in Southeast Asia.

 - Good Friday and Easter – Singapore’s general population doesn’t celebrate Easter, though there are many Christians who do.
-Good Friday, which falls on March 25 in 2016, is a public holiday, though all of the shops, malls and restaurants are open as usual.
+Good Friday, which falls March or April, is a public holiday, though all of the shops, malls, and restaurants are open as usual.

 Singapore in April

-- World Gourmet Summit – Held annually throughout much of the month of April (March 28 – April 24 in 2016), the World Gourmet Summit is hosted by some of the world’s most renowned master chefs, along with Singapore’s own culinary talents and visiting industry experts.
+- World Gourmet Summit – Held annually throughout much of the month of April, the World Gourmet Summit is hosted by some of the world’s most renowned master chefs, along with Singapore’s own culinary talents and visiting industry experts.
 This is Southeast Asia’s premier haute cuisine festival, offering back-to-back epicurean experiences from themed and celebrity meals to vintner dinners.

 Singapore in May

 - Vesak Day – This is a public holiday and a holy day celebrated by Buddhists which usually falls in May, on the 15th day of the fourth month of the Chinese Lunar Calendar.
-In 2016, it will fall on May 21.
 The life of the Buddha is celebrated, with the release of caged birds to symbolize the liberation of captive souls.
 The celebrations are carried out at all Buddhist temples, with some of the best locations to watch the festivities including the Lian Shan Shuang Lin Temple at Jalan Toa Payoh and Buddhist Lodge at River Valley Road.

 Singapore in June